-NOTE: DOI: Dept. of Insurance; LLR: Dept. of Labor, Licensing and Regulation; DNR: Dept. of Natural Resources; DOR: Dept. of Revenue; DHEC: Dept. of Health and Environmental Control; HHS: Dept. of Health and Human Services; DSS: Dept. of Social Services; SLED: State Law Enforcement
+NOTE: DOI: Dept. of Insurance; LLR: Dept. of Labor, Licensing and Regulation; DNR: Dept. of Natural Resources; DOR: Dept. of Revenue; DHEC: Dept. of Health and Environmental Control; HHS: Dept. of Health and Human Services; DSS: Dept. of Social Services; SLED: State Law Enforcement Court; DOC: Department of Corrections; PPPS, Department of Probation, Parole and Pardon Services; RET: South Carolina Budget and Control Board, SC Retirement Systems; OMVH: Office of Motor Vehicle Hearings; CA: Department of Consumer Affairs

 The Court's percentage of total cases meeting the time standards for disposition has varied over the years.
 One factor that can account for this variation is the court's resources, i.e. whether we are at full capacity or have a reduction in resources, such as ALJ or staff vacancies.
-During FY 08-09, there were two ALJ vacancies for approximately 7 months per seat and a reduction from 6 staff counsel to just 2.
 Another issue with timeframe for disposition of cases is an increase in jurisdiction and caseload.
-The motion practice and complex discovery issues have continued to grow, which has contributed to the age of disposed cases remaining at its current percentage rate.
+The motion practice and complex discovery issues have continued to grow, which has contributed to the age of disposed cases remaining at its current percentage rate, though recently the judges have increased their efforts to promptly determine the cases.

-The two charts below compare the percentage of cases meeting the time standard for disposition from year to year for the past 2 years.
+The two charts below compare the percentage of cases meeting the time standard for disposition from year to year for the past 9 years.
 The first chart includes all inmate filings, but excludes them in the second chart.